hkverma/litendb/README.md

 * Use arrow::Result to return Status along with the value

 ### Completed
-* Completed LitenIntro_0.ipynb - Added dimention and fact tabes
+* Added LitenIntro_0.ipynb - Added dimention and fact tabes
+* Added LitenIntro_1.ipynb Works with Ray remote calls

 ### To Write